mdouchin/termux-postgis-script/README.md

 * the SSH user password, to connect with SSH from a computer
 * the PostgreSQL gis user password to be able to connect to the gis database

+only if you have not given the password at the end of the command.
+See example below.

 Example commands: